mesopelagique/git-stuff/README.md

 Log into your github account or create one

-Click the Plus button near the avatar (top right) and choose new repository.
+Click the Plus button near the avatar (top right) and choose new repository. (or click [here](https://github.com/new))

 Choose a relevant name and validate.

-Github will provide a list of command line to use.
+Github will provide a list of command lines to use.
 Keep the page open it could help later.

 ### Create or not the README.md file?